Contributors to Poetry Salzburg Review C

 LISA M. CRONKHITE has published work among others in Clark Street Review, The Penwood Review, Soul Fountain, and Fighting Chance Magazine.
 She suffers from Bipolar Disorder and writes as a coping skill.
 [PSR 16]

-SETH CROOK has taught philosophy in various universities and lives on Mull.
-His poems have appeared in The Rialto, Magma, Pennine Platform, Poetry Scotland, and The Interpreter's House, and in the anthologies A470 (Arachne Press, 2022), All Becomes Art (Speculative Books, 2022), Sea Change (New Voices Press, 2021), and Heart/h (Fragmented Voices, 2021).
-[PSR 38]
+SETH CROOK lives on Mull and has taught philosophy at various universities.
+His poems have appeared in The Rialto, Magma, Pennine Platform, Poetry Scotland, The Interpreter's House, Northwords Now, Poetry Scotland, and Gutter, and in the anthologies A470 (Arachne Press, 2022), All Becomes Art (Speculative Books, 2022), Sea Change (New Voices Press, 2021), Heart/h (Fragmented Voices, 2021), and The SHOp: An Anthology (Liffey, 2020).
+He has a pamphlet of visual poems Chalked on the Path (Dreich, 2021).
+[PSR 38] [PSR 41]

 CHARLES CROS (1842-1888) is the author of two major collections of poetry: Le Coffret de santal (1873) and Le Collier de griffes (published posthumously).
 A member of the avant-garde of French poetry, he enjoyed the acquaintance of Mallarmé, Rimbaud and Verlaine, had connexions with the Impressionists, published in Parisian literary journals, and was very much at home in the world of the Parisian bohéme.
 At the same time he was a distinguished scientist and inventor.
 He exhibited an automatic telegraph at the Paris Exhibition (1867), invented colour photography, and has, at least, claims to be considered the inventor of the phonograph, though he was unable in this last regard to oppose, according to one of his editors, the "puissant offensive" of Edison.
 By no means overlooked in his own day, his reputation has since been constantly on the increase, with René Char and André Breton among his modern admirers.
 [PSR 35]